Rolodophone/nea/report/report.md

 My initial idea was to have the player's movement fully automatic, controlled by an intelligent algorithm, however now I think that moving around is part of the fun and the strategy.
 I will still have to write that intelligent algorithm to control the movement of the enemies.

 On Android, the game will use gesture controls (i.e. tapping and swiping different areas of the screen); I think this will create a tactile and satisfying experience for the player.
-I'm not entirely decided on what the controls will be yet, but perhaps the best approach would be that the left thumb is used for moving around (using a virtual, on-screen joystick), and the right thumb is used for attacking/blocking.
+I'm not entirely decided on what the controls will be yet, but perhaps the best approach would be that the left thumb is used for moving around (using 4 virtual, on-screen buttons), and the right thumb is used for attacking/blocking.
 Then, you could punch by swiping the right-hand side of the screen with your right thumb.
 Maybe you could swipe diagonally upwards for a high punch, or directionally downwards for a low punch.

 Of course, on Windows and Linux, the controls will have to be different.
 My initial idea is that the left hand will control movement using the W, A, S and D keys.
 The A and D keys could be used to run left or right respectively, the S key to roll or go down to the ground level, and the W key to jump or go up to the platform.
 The right hand will be used for attacking.
 Maybe it could simply be using the mouse to perform the same gestures as on Android.
 In other words, to punch you would click and drag the cursor to the right.